 5 Effective Jowl Treatment Options

 Not many areas of the body show a person’s age more than the lower face.
 Natural aging causes the sleek contours of the chin and jawline to sag from loosening skin around the mouth and cheeks.
 This excess droopy skin that collects along the lower part of the face (specifically along the jawline and below the cheeks) is commonly referred to as the jowls.
+Learn more about the causes of jowls in this blog post.

 Dermal fillers can be injected into the soft tissue of the skin to restore lost volume or fill in lines and wrinkles.
 Fillers can provide dramatic results without the pain and necessary recovery inherent in surgical procedures.
 To counteract the formation of jowls, fillers can be injected to lift both the cheeks and the skin around the jawline and mouth.
 One of the best fillers for treating jowls is Sculptra, since it instantly plumps the area where it is injected while simultaneously stimulating new collagen growth to provide a longer-term youthful appearing result.
 While the results are not permanent, many patients will enjoy a noticeable improvement for 1-2 years or longer.